HimanshubhusanRath/springboot-examples/springboot-security-basics/readme.md

 * Using Spring security, we are able to achieve the below security in the project.
   * 'http://localhost:8080/not-secure/msg' --> This is not secured and accessible to all (without getting authenticated).
   * 'http://localhost:8080/secure/msg' --> This is a secured URL and accessible to all logged-in users only (irrespective of the roles).
+  * 'http://localhost:8080/secure/sup' --> This is a secured URL and accessible only to the logged-in users having a 'SUPPORT' role (method level security).
   * 'http://localhost:8080/secure/admin/msg' --> This is a secured URL and accessible only to the logged-in users having a 'ADMIN' role.

 ### Spring Boot Version: 2.7.11